-Ethan Hunter is running for City Council in Seattle’s 4th district because of his passion for the issues that matter most to the citizens of Northeast Seattle.
+Ethan Hunter is running for City Council in Seattle’s 4th district to be a voice for the younger generations who have been ignored in politics for far too long.
 As a product of Seattle Public Schools, Ethan is uniquely in tune with the challenges facing students and teachers.
+He's been inspired by the work of the teenagers in Southeast Florida following the tragic school shooting in Parkland last year.
+Ethan will make safety in schools a top priority, he firmly believes that NO parent should have to wonder if their child will live or die when dropped off at school every morning.
 Ethan is committed to working with local business leaders, community activists, religious leaders, and the other members of City Council to come up with solutions to solving the cities homeless crisis, addressing the gender and racial pay-gap, expanding public transportation in a cost effective way, and protecting our environment for generations to come.
-Ethan resides in the U-District, he enjoys spending time with his dogs, Castro and Jose, watching Seahawks and Mariners games, and volunteering for political campaigns.
+Ethan resides in the U-District, and works as a line/prep cook at Local Public Eatery, a gastropub in South Lake Union.
+He enjoys spending time with his dogs, Castro and Jose, and watching Seahawks, Mariners, and NHL games.
 Ethan’s experience as a full-time 16 dollar per hour worker, makes him uniquely qualified to represent the working families and individuals of Northeast Seattle.

 Helping our poorest and most vulnerable is going to require leadership and cooperation from local government, businesses, churches, and private charity.
 We need to provide those down on their luck with an avenue towards stable housing and employment.
 We need to provide those battling mental illness and drug addiction with the treatment and compassion they deserve.

 I'll push to up-zone neighborhoods in Seattle that are closest to major transportation hubs.
 We should be doing everything in our power to incentivize people to get out of their cars, and onto public transportation, bikes and ride shares.